lea-urpa/exome_qc_library/README.md

---test                      Restricts to chromosome 22 + chromosome X for testing the pipeline --overwrite_checkpoints     Overwrites previous checkpoints, default true --run_king                  Stops the pipeline after checkpoint 4, to run King outside of Hail --num_preemptible_workers   Number of preemptible workers for scaling the cluster in steps which it is allowed --cluster_name              Name of the Google cloud dataproc cluster the script is submitted to, for scaling --region                    Region name for scaling in the pipeline
+--test                      Restricts to chromosome 22 + chromosome X for testing the pipeline --overwrite_checkpoints     Overwrites previous checkpoints, default true --run_king                  Stops the pipeline after checkpoint 4, to run King outside of Hail --num_secondary_workers   Number of preemptible workers for scaling the cluster in steps which it is allowed --cluster_name              Name of the Google cloud dataproc cluster the script is submitted to, for scaling --region                    Region name for scaling in the pipeline
 ```